Edited for 2023

 You might assume that heading into the vendor hall will be like answering the door to an overeager salesperson.

-But it’s not like that at all!
-There’s value in the hall without needing to open your wallet.
+But it’s not like that at all.
+There’s value in the hall beyond purchasing new tools or signing contracts.

-Vendor reps are awesome people with valuable connections in the field.
+Vendor reps have valuable connections in the field.
 Many will even be former student affairs professionals themselves, who still feel deeply invested in student engagement and success — so much so that they’ve developed solutions to common industry challenges.
 Chatting with them can give you a fresh perspective on your everyday work.

 Speaking of vendors, if it’s your first time at NASPA, you’ll probably be surprised by some of the things you see.

-Spoiler alert: The vendors won’t just sell T-shirts, software (like Presence!), or textbooks.
+The vendors won’t just sell T-shirts, software or textbooks.
 There are usually also companies selling furniture for residence halls, gym equipment for recreation centers, and vending machines for, well, really anywhere on campus.

-Perhaps you currently have zero percent influence on these purchasing decisions.
-But you should visit these vendors anyway!
-You may one day have reign over these areas and when that time comes, you’ll be able to save the day by knowing the perfect vendor.
+Even if you have no purchasing power right now, you might someday.
+And when that time comes, you’ll be able to save the day by knowing the perfect vendor.

 Are you ready to party?

-Well, many groups at NASPA are.
-Lots of institutions, conference sponsors, NASPA regions, knowledge communities, alumni groups, and more host evening socials during NASPA.
+Many institutions, conference sponsors, NASPA regions, knowledge communities and other groups host evening socials during NASPA.

-These are, of course, great networking opportunities.
-They’re also chances to enjoy some free food and experience the culture and social vibe of a group.
+These are fantastic networking opportunities, that also provide free food and allow you to sample the culture and social vibe of a group.

-Perhaps, like me, you get nervous around large groups of strangers.
-Attending a social might seem as inviting to you as swimming in a shark-infested pool.
-But people tend to be super warm and welcoming at NASPA.
-They know that folx are nervous and looking for connections.
+For some people, attending a social might seem as appealing as swimming in a shark-infested pool.
+But people tend to be extremely warm and welcoming at NASPA.
+They know that their fellow attendees are nervous and looking for connections.

-If you’re still not convinced, I recommend coming up with a strategy for how you’ll handle these social interactions.
+If you’re still not convinced, come up with a strategy for how you’ll handle these social interactions.
 You can plan to attend with a buddy, either someone you already knew before the conference or another nervous (but brave) attendee you met earlier.
 (Remember to ask people you meet in the morning what they’re doing that night.)

-Or, let name badges be your savior.
+Name badges can also help.
 Each person’s badge will list their institution and NASPA region.
-You can scout out people with whom you have things in common, which may make striking up a conversation easier.
-You can, for example, express your admiration for an institution, share that you’ve visited a campus, or say that you’ve always wanted to learn more about their region.
+You can scout out people with whom you have things in common.
+You can, for example, express your admiration for an institution, share that you’ve visited their campus or say that you’ve always wanted to learn more about their region.

-Oh and don’t forget about the social’s host.
-The evening socials always have these — often a committee/board member, an institutional alum, or a company representative.
-These hosts are tasked with making sure the social runs smoothly and that everyone has a good time, including you!
+And don’t forget about the social’s host.
+Evening socials always have these — often a committee/board member, an institutional alum, or a company representative.
+These hosts are tasked with making sure the social runs smoothly and that everyone has a good time, including you.
 Simply tell them that you’d love to be introduced to another attendee and they can play matchmaker.

-Don’t pressure yourself to be in full NASPA-mode 24 hours a day.
+Don’t pressure yourself to be in full NASPA-mode every minute, every hour.
 You don’t need to attend a session during every time slot.

 Yes, it’s true that you, your institution, or a scholarship-granting organization spent a lot of money to send you to the conference.
 And yes, you should seek to make the very most of it.

-But being exhausted and cranky won’t do you any good.
-You’d likely have trouble processing ideas and concentrating on what’s happening right in front of you — reducing the value of your entire experience.
+But exhausting yourself won’t do you any good.
+You’d likely have trouble processing ideas and concentrating on what’s happening right in front of you, which will reduce the value of your experience.

-So, let yourself rest.
+Let yourself rest.
 Take a nap or two, go to bed early, and/or sleep in late.
-You can also explore the host city, treat yourself to a nearby bakery or coffee shop, or check out one of the conference’s mediation or sensory rooms.
+You can also explore the host city, treat yourself to a nearby bakery or coffee shop or check out one of the conference’s mediation or sensory rooms.